fmaymone/timeslot-api/doc/api/v1/users/user_signup_-_create_user.markdown

 Name : memberships
 Description : all connections to groups

+Name : devices
+Description : all devices from user

 Name : authToken
 Description : Authentication Token for the user to be set as a HTTP header in subsequent requests